sourcegraph/handbook/content/finance/spending-company-money.md

 - If you want something different please contact [Tech Ops](mailto:tech-ops@sourcegraph.com), but if it is more expensive than the laptops listed above please have managerial or [People Ops](mailto:people-ops@sourcegraph.com) approval before requesting.

+### Laptop upgrade

+If your laptop is 2 years or older, you are eligible for a new laptop (same budget as new laptop applies).
+Please fill out [this form](https://forms.gle/1PVxXwLJ9WFJvref9) if you want to proceed with getting a new laptop now.

+If you would like to upgrade to the new M1 Pro but you have had your current laptop for less than two years, please reach out to [Tech Ops](mailto:tech-ops@sourcegraph.com) and [Finance](mailto:finance@sourcegraph.com).
+Manager approval is required to explain the business need.

 ## Recurring expenses

 **Software/SaaS/cloud:** please check with the appropriate team and manager to ask if we already have a subscription or licenses to the software.
 If not, please get @sourcegraph/people-ops's approval for software or a subscription that would cost more than $500 per year.